Phenylketonuria Treatment & Management

 Dietary Measures

-At present, because of the lack of internationally accepted guidelines, the management of PKU varies among countries.
-However, it is generally agreed that dietary management and/or pharmacologic treatment is essential.
-The mainstay of the diet consists of phenylalanine restriction and supplementation of other essential amino acids, vitamins, minerals, and energy intake, using medical foods and low-protein foods.[12]
+Because of the lack of internationally accepted guidelines, the management of PKU varies among countries; however, it is generally agreed that dietary management and/or pharmacologic treatment are essential.
+The mainstay of the diet consists of phenylalanine restriction and supplementation of other essential amino acids, vitamins, minerals, and energy intake, using medical foods and low-protein foods.
+[5]

-Aspartame must also be eliminated.
-Phenylalanine is one of the primary components of aspartame.
-It is found in many artificially sweetened foods and soft drinks, as well as some vitamins and medicines.
+Aspartame must also be avoided.
+Phenylalanine is one of the primary components of aspartame and is found in many artificially sweetened foods and soft drinks, as well as some vitamins and medicines.
 A 12-oz can of aspartame-sweetened diet drink contains approximately 105 mg of phenylalanine (ie, 25-50% of the usual daily intake).

-Most newborns with phenylketonuria require 40-60 mg/kg/d of dietary phenylalanine to maintain normal growth and development.
+Most newborns with PKU require 40 mg/kg/d to 60 mg/kg/d of dietary phenylalanine to maintain normal growth and development.
 Breastfeeding is usually possible and should not be stopped unless instructed to do so by a local health official or treatment facility.
-As growth slows, the phenylalanine requirement falls, and most older children and adults tolerate 200-400 mg/d.
+As growth slows, the phenylalanine requirement falls, and most older children and adults tolerate 200 mg/d to 400 mg/d.

 Providing some natural phenylalanine is essential in order to prevent deficiency of this essential amino acid.
 The diet requires virtual elimination of all high-protein foods, such as meat, dairy, nuts, and legumes.
 Starches, including bread, potatoes, corn, and beans, also must be restricted (a slice of bread or small order of fries contains approximately 120-150 mg of phenylalanine).

 Essential amino acids, vitamins, and minerals must be supplemented by using medical foods.
-Currently, most are consumed as a powder dissolved in liquid (ie, formula).
-Newer supplements, including capsules, amino acid bars, and amino acids cooked into foods, are becoming available.
+Most are consumed as a powder dissolved in liquid (ie, formula).
+Supplements including capsules, amino acid bars, and amino acids cooked into foods, are becoming available.

 Energy and variety are provided by low-protein foods, including fruits and nonstarchy vegetables, as well as specially ordered low-protein foods.
 Low-protein foods include pastas, breads, imitation cheese, baking mixes, and other foods especially designated for low-protein diets.
 These foods are covered by medical benefits in some states.